Hands on practicals

 10,000NGN – Registration fee

 Lecture will take place at our training center in Northern Foreshore Estate, Chevron drive.
-Lekki on Tuesdays, Thursdays and Saturdays, 9am to 1pm (time can be adjusted to suite)
+Lekki on Mondays, Wednesdays and Fridays, 9am to 1pm (time can be adjusted to suite)

 Lectures are provided by highly skilled Nurses, Doctors, Anatomists, Physiologist and Physiotherapist.